-Thank you for your interest in the Mini-Med School program.
+Thank you for your interest in the mini-med school program at Harvard Medical School!

 All seminars take place at: